-Jadwa's proprietary investments in stock involve meticulous fundamental analysis of stock prices and are spread across fundamentally sound, highly liquid stocks as outlined in the proprietary charter.
+Jadwa's Balance Sheet investments in stock involve meticulous fundamental analysis of stock prices and are spread across fundamentally sound, highly liquid stocks as outlined in the proprietary investment charter.
 The exposure and limit risk monitoring is done by the Risk Department.